arunvsuresh/ga4_gcp_project_finder/README.md

 This tool helps you find all BigQuery project numbers associated with your GA4 properties.
 It shows which GA4 properties have BigQuery exports enabled and their corresponding project numbers.

+## Check if Python is Already Installed

+### Windows:
+1. Press Windows key + R
+2. Type `cmd` and press Enter
+3. In the black window that appears, type: `python --version`
+4. If you see a response like `Python 3.x.x`:
+   - Python is already installed
+   - Skip to "Download the Tool" section
+5. If you see `'python' is not recognized`:
+   - Python is not installed
+   - Continue with "Install Python" section

+### Mac:
+1. Press Command + Space
+2. Type "Terminal" and press Enter
+3. In the window that appears, type: `python3 --version`
+4. If you see a response like `Python 3.x.x`:
+   - Python is already installed
+   - Skip to "Download the Tool" section
+5. If you see `command not found`:
+   - Python is not installed
+   - Continue with "Install Python" section

 ## Setup Instructions

-### 1. Install Python (if you don't already have it)
+### 1. Install Python (only if not already installed)
 1. Go to [Python Downloads](https://www.python.org/downloads/)
 2. Download the latest version for your system:
    - **Windows**: Click "Download Python 3.x.x"
    - **Mac**: Click "Download Python 3.x.x for macOS"
 3. Install Python:
    - **Windows**:
-     - Run the downloaded file
+     - Double-click the downloaded file (usually starts with "python")
-     - Check "Add Python to PATH" ⚠️ Important!
+     - Check ✅ "Add Python to PATH" box at the bottom ⚠️ Very Important!
      - Click "Install Now"
+     - Wait for the installation to complete
+     - Click "Close" when finished
+     - Restart your computer
    - **Mac**:
-     - Open the downloaded file
+     - Double-click the downloaded file (ends in .pkg)
-     - Follow installation prompts
+     - Click "Continue" through the installation screens
+     - Click "Install" (you may need to enter your Mac password)
+     - Click "Close" when finished

+4. Verify Installation:
+   - Follow the "Check if Python is Already Installed" steps above
+   - You should now see a Python version number
+   - If not, restart your computer and try again

 ### 2. Download the Tool
 1. Download these files: